MarkBind/markbind/docs/devGuide/devGuide.md

 Our test script does the following:

 1. Lints the code for any code and style errors using ESLint.
-1. Builds the test site found in `test/test_site/`.
+1. Builds the test sites whose directory names are listed in `test/functional/test_sites`.
-1. Compares the HTML files generated with the HTML files in `test/test_site/expected/`.
+1. For each test site, compares the HTML files generated with the HTML files in its `expected` directory.

 #### Running tests